-Credit Hours: 3 Prerequisite: CHR 101 and CHR 102 or instructor approval
+Credit Hours: 3 Prerequisite: CHR 200 or instructor approval Availability: On demand

 CHR 322 Acts and the Early Church

 This course is an interpretive study of the early years of Christianity based primarily upon an exegesis of the book of Acts.
 Other canonical and extra-canonical sources of information about the early church are also examined.